usnistgov/nist-header-footer/README.md

 ```

 ## Requirements
 * Compatible with JQuery 3.0+.
-JQuery 1.9 is included in repo for legacy purposes but should not be used.
+JQuery 1.9 was removed due to a critical security vulnerability.
 Users are advised to switch to using latest version of jQuery.

 ## Tips
 If you would like the footer to be pushed to the bottom of the browser window on short pages, add the `nist-footer-bottom` class to the top level html element.
 Also make sure to add ID selector `#main` to content body wrapper.